redstrate/docs.xiv.zone/content/astra/releasing.md

 2. Create a new version page & update the changelog link.
 3. Update the source tarball link, including the size (if changed) and the SHA256.

+## Update the Flatpak

+Make sure to run the process described in [Updating the Flatpak](astra/updating-flatpak).

 ## Update the distro packaging

 There are three packages to update and test: